-For two years, I’ve wanted to create an African-American gift guide, but I’ve somehow managed to become distracted both years.
+For years, I’ve wanted to create an African-American gift guide, but I’ve somehow managed to become distracted both years.
 Realizing that I need to make a better effort to complete personal goals/projects of mine, I decided to finally check one off my list.
 So today, I’m taking a break from my usual blog duties to finally share this year’s Holiday Gift Guide For African-American Families.

 These gift ideas come from companies that are Black owned or celebrate and cater to African-American culture in some way form or fashion.
 Many of these are products that we already own or plan to purchase in the near future.
 I hope you enjoy them and share them with your family and friends.
 Happy Holidays and happy shopping!